 We’ve all done things just for the Insta right?
-Ordered the OTT dish we didn’t actually want but knew would photo pretty – I’m looking at you everyone who has ever ordered a Fairyfloss Burger at Long Story Short Brunswick – or did the hike we weren’t physically prepared (or adequately dressed for) as the views looked amazing on Insta.
+Ordered the OTT dish we didn’t actually want but knew would look pretty – I’m looking at you everyone who has ever ordered a Fairyfloss Burger at Long Story Short Brunswick – or did the hike we weren’t physically prepared (or adequately dressed for) as the views looked amazing on social media?
 (Story of my life, anyhow.)

 Noticing that all other listed activities – High Tea etc – were priced per person I assumed the Floating Breakfast, listed as 575,000 IDR (£30/$53AUD), was the same.

 As we had a perfectly adequate buffet breakfast included with our room I (wisely, I thought) suggested we order the Floating Breakfast for just 1 person (for the pictures, mostly) and then we fill up at the restaurant later if we’re still peckish.
-(Never one to shy from a breakfast double dip, me.)
+(I’m not one to shy from a breakfast double dip.)

 The sweet ladies began the surprisingly lengthy set up in our pool and when done asked me why we ordered for just one person.
-“The price includes two,” she told me.
+“The price includes two,” one of the servers told me.
 The penny dropped.
 We were about to pay $53AUD for 50% of the service.
 Red-cheeked, I said that yes, an extra coffee so that we could consume breakfast together would be nice actually.

 I fretted about whether to be in the pool (and thus have flabby arms and cleavage exposed) or sit awkwardly on the side in a million-miles-from-natural pose.

-I jumped in the pool to save the food, out of the pool to wrap up for photos, sent Justin and the camera “back, back, BACK” until he was in our room and, no doubt about it, pretty much ruined breakfast for both of us.
+I jumped in the pool to save the food, out of the pool to wrap up for photos, sent Justin and the camera “back, back, BACK” until he was practically in the bedroom and, no doubt about it, pretty much ruined breakfast for both of us.